sulino-out/sulino-out/README.md

 - 📫 How to reach me: **ryansulino.out@gmail.com**

-- ⚡ What I like to do: **In gereral, i just like to study, play videogames and hangout with my friends**
+- ⚡ What I like to do: **In general, i just like to study, play videogames and hangout with my friends**

 <h3 align="center">Connect with me:</h3>
 <div align="center">